HMCL-dev/HMCL/README.md

 ## Introduction

-HMCL is a Minecraft launcher which supports Mod management, game customizing, auto installing(Forge, LiteLoader and OptiFine), modpack creating, UI customization, and more.
+HMCL is a Minecraft launcher which supports Mod management, game customizing, auto installing(Forge, Fabric, LiteLoader and OptiFine), modpack creating, UI customization, and more.

 No plugin API is provided.